-I have built four A style mandolins and one guitar-body octave mandolin so far, and I am hoping to build one more of each during August 2019, as I am currently out of stock.
+I have built five A style mandolins and two guitar-bodied octave mandolins so far, and I currently have one of each kind in stock.
 The first A style was in 2009 and was my first experience with building an archtop instrument.
 I built the second after the first sold in 2013.
 Then in 2016 I built my first cherry mandolin.
 The first octave mandolin was a custom order but I was pleasantly surprised by how resonant it sounded.
 I made a video clip of it, and there are some pictures on the Shop News page at the link below:

 This mandolin was built in December 2016.
 It’s made from the same pattern as the other two I’ve made, in the Ultimate Bluegrass Mandolin Construction Manual by Roger Siminoff.
 I made the F5 design in the book into an A5 by omitting the scrolls and points.
 The top is Engelmann spruce with a natural stain … Continue reading Mandolin #3, cherry and spruce-sold